FROSTR-ORG/.github/profile/README.md

 ## Rotating Shares

 If one of your shares is lost or compropmised, you can abandon it by replacing your existing shares with a new set.
 This renders the compromised share useless.
-You can generate new sets of shares using your **nsec** (in igloo).
-There is no limit to how many new sets of shares your **nsec** can generate, so feel free to rotate often!
-For the truly paranoid, this can be done off-line on an air-gapped device.
+You can generate a new set of shares using your **nsec** (and igloo).
+For the truly paranoid, this can be done offline on an air-gapped device.

 The rotation process is very simple:

 * Re-import your **nsec** into **igloo** and generate a new set of shares.
 * Destroy any existing shares in **igloo** and **frost2x**.
 Replace them with your new shares.

+ There is no limit to how many sets of shares your **nsec** can generate, and each new set is random.
+Rotate as much as you like.

+*Note: when you rotate to a new set, make sure to delete all the shares from the previous set!*

 ## Questions / Reporting Issues